 Even with the best communication and coordination mechanisms in place, conflicts will invariably arise.
 The Treasure Coast Regional Planning Council (TCRPC) and the South Florida Regional Planning Council (SFRPC) have informal mediation procedures for resolving conflicts between adjacent jurisdictions.
 The County has established a policy to use the Treasure Coast Regional Planning Council's mediation services for conflict resolution when other efforts have failed.
-Other avenues to address and resolve issues are through the Issues Forum and IPARC.
+Other avenues to address and resolve issues are through IPARC.